 When Georgiana did not fall pregnant, Lady Catherine thought of threatening to marry the young girl to a brute from Sir Lewis family.
 Whichever way, as long as her ladyship had Miss Darcy with her, she thought that Darcy would bow to her wishes.

-Still her daughter shone like a star on the wedding day and Mr. Darcy could not seem to stop his dimples from appearing.
+Still, her daughter shone like a star on the wedding day, and Mr. Darcy could not seem to stop his dimples from appearing.
 Now that both her eldest daughters had married so well, Mrs. Bennet did not have to worry about her youngest daughters.
-In particularly, Mr. Collins had perished in the journey to America last June to follow his patroness.
-Charlotte did not have any children and the entail was broken.
+In particular, Mr. Collins had perished in the journey to America last June to follow his patroness.
+Charlotte did not have any children, and the entail was broken.
 Longbourn would be inherited by the first born second son of any of her daughters.
-Mrs. Bennet was certain none of her daughters would turf her out of her home when Mr. Bennet met his destiny.
+Mrs. Bennet was confident none of her daughters would turn her out of her home when Mr. Bennet met his destiny.
 She thus became a rather sensible woman as she grew into her old age.

 As for Georgiana, she lived with her brother, sister-in-law and their many children happily at Pemberley for many years.
 Her heart was not touched by any gentlemen until she was seven and twenty, when she met a successful doctor who dedicated his life to caring for people.